rlguy/Blender-FLIP-Fluids/README.md

 - The Blender addon code is licensed under the GPL.
 - The FLIP Fluids simulation engine is licensed under the MIT license.
 - Some addon content will be using a Standard Royalty Free license.
-This license may cover content such as [example scene files](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Example-Scene-Descriptions), media, artwork, and data.
+This license may cover content such as [example scene files](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Example-Scene-Descriptions), media, artwork, data, and features that rely on this content ([ex: Mixbox color blending features](https://github.com/rlguy/Blender-FLIP-Fluids/wiki/Mixbox-Installation-and-Uninstallation)).
 This content will only be included within the paid addon and will not be available on the GitHub project page.
 The addon is still completely usable without this content.

 Source code files will state their license at the top of the file.
 Assets will include a license file and information in their containing directory.